Skip to main content

 Dir.
 Stuart Gordon

 Gordon and co focused mainly on the first two instalments – From the Dark and The Plague Daemon – which focused on West’s ghastly exploits as a student at the Miskatonic University, incorporating a few details from the other instalments, such as the character and fate of the sinister Dr Hill (a WW1 pilot in the short story).
 Yuzna would later use material from the last two episodes – The Horror from the Shadows and The Tomb Legions – when he was concocting the sequel, Bride of Re-Animator.
 Lovecraft’s story spanned decades and continents and retained a vaguely epic scope, whereas Gordon reins it all in, letting it unfurl predominantly in the labs and morgues of the university and the basements of the main characters.
-The director leaves nothing to the imagination as limbs are lobbed off, innards sloshed across the screen, heads severed and, in one particularly memorable moment, the reanimated corpse of Dr Hill straps Meg (lovely, lovely Barbara Crampton) to a gurney and slowly forces his decapitated head on her to perform cunnilingus.
+The director leaves nothing to the imagination as limbs are lobbed off, innards sloshed across the screen, heads severed and, in one particularly horrifying moment, the reanimated headless corpse of Dr Hill sexually assaults Meg (Barbara Crampton) with his decapitated head.

 The more riotous the violent set pieces become, the more grotesque the comedy that ensues.
 The cast all have a ball, particularly Jeffrey Combs as the dastardly Herbert West.
 Some of the best moments occur during the scathing exchanges between him and his arch nemesis Dr Hill.
 As the straight-laced accomplice Dan Cain, Bruce Abbott acts as a foil to West’s erratic experiments, and he provides, or tries to provide, a voice a reason throughout the increasingly chaotic carnage.
 The romance between Dan and Meg was included by Gordon as a way to flesh out the characters and help make them more sympathetic – there are no such romantic notions in Lovecraft’s work, and female characters are rare.
+Crampton and Abbott have great chemistry and provide the film with a heart.
 Richard Band’s inspired score perfectly captures and enhances the mischievous and maniacal tone, famously riffing on Bernard Hermann’s classic score for Psycho; all stabbing strings, rumbling bass and giddy intensity.

 Re-Animator is now, rightly, considered a cult classic.
-Its deranged sense of humour and innovative special effects mark it as one of the most inspired horror comedies of the Eighties and made a cult icon of its star Jeffrey Combs.
+Its deranged sense of humour and innovative special effects mark it as one of the most inspired horror comedies of the Eighties and made cult icons of its stars Jeffrey Combs and Barbara Crampton.
 As interesting as much of Gordon’s subsequent work is, it rarely reaches the sordid heights of this lurid maelstrom of a movie.

 Popular posts from this blog